danielrriggs/danielrriggs.github.io/content/Siddhi Padha.md

 We hear from people who meditate a lot that they become more successful & optimize their performance.

-There is a relationship between [[intention]], and [[manifestation]].
+There is a relationship between [[Intention]], and [[Manifestation]].

-How can we cultivate a particular kind of mindset, environment, & cleansing practice so that our [[mind]] is focused and pure?
+How can we cultivate a particular kind of mindset, environment, & cleansing practice so that our [[Mind]] is focused and pure?
 Then, the things we want in life will become manifest.